vukicevic/node-ephem/README.md

 node-ephem
 ==========

-Parse JPL planetary ephemerides and calculate the position of planets (and moon) at a given time.
+Parse JPL DE planetary ephemerides and calculate the position of planets (and moon) at a given time.

 This module is based on [Project Pluto](http://www.projectpluto.com/jpl_eph.htm)'s code for calculating planetary positions from JPL ephemerides.

 Required
 --------

-This module uses publicly available planetery ephemerides which can be downloaded from NASA's Jet Propulsion Laboratory [FTP server](ftp://ssd.jpl.nasa.gov/pub/eph/planets/Linux/).
-More information on which file to chose can be found [here](ftp://ssd.jpl.nasa.gov/pub/eph/planets/README.txt).
+This module uses publicly available planetery ephemerides which can be downloaded from NASA's Jet Propulsion Laboratory [FTP server](http://tinyurl.com/qabeu3g).
+More information on which file to chose can be found [here](http://tinyurl.com/olea84t).

 Usage
 -----